Updated: Mar 28

 It seems the internet and technological advancements have somehow increased our talent pool and attempted to balance the male-to-female sports ratio.

-Traditionally, physique, soccer, rugby, athletics, and the other equally popular sports, were what was considered talent and acceptable as a career choice, especially in most African setups.
+Traditionally, physique, soccer, rugby, athletics, and other equally popular sports were what was considered talent and acceptable as a career choice, especially in most African setups.
 Surprisingly, as some might find it, this still continues in numerous African communities to date.
-Skateboarding, javelin and jumping, both long and high, and any other, not so popular sport, were, and are, in some parts, considered luxuries and fantasies for the rich, a waste of time for the poor a dream for fools, and no talent.
-Outstanding performance in these, unless if one sources funding, scholarships, and contracts, is considered mere exceptional performance to be soon forgotten with growth.
+Skateboarding, javelin, and jumping, both long and high, and any other, not so popular sport, were, and are, in some parts, considered luxuries and fantasies for the rich, a waste of time for the poor a dream for fools, and no talent.
+Outstanding performance in these, unless one sources funding, scholarships, and contracts, is considered mere exceptional performance to be soon forgotten with growth.